IOTechSystems/xrt-examples/AzureSphere/README.md

   be used to generate a Digital Twins Definition Language (DTDL) file representation for use with Azure Digital Twins.

-* Configure the appropriate *Device Service.json* (for example [modbus.json](config/modbus.json)) file specifying the device instance(s) that the XRT Device Service (e.g. Modbus) component will create at runtime based on the *Device Profile.json* file (e.g. [Damocles2-Mini.json](config/profiles/Damocles2-Mini.json)) created in the previous step.
+3. Configure the appropriate *Device Service.json* (for example [modbus.json](config/modbus.json)) file specifying the device instance(s) that the XRT Device Service (e.g. Modbus) component will create at runtime based on the *Device Profile.json* file (e.g. [Damocles2-Mini.json](config/profiles/Damocles2-Mini.json)) created in the previous step.

-* Configure the *Azure Export Service.json* file
+   Configure the *Azure Export Service.json* file
   (e.g [azure-modbus.json](config/azure-modbus.json)) to specify the
   endpoint information needed by the XRT Azure Sphere Export Service to send data to and from Azure IoT Hub.

-* Configure an a *Azure Application Manifest.json* (e.g [mt3620-g100/app_manifest.json](mt3620-g100/app_manifest.json))
+    Configure an a *Azure Application Manifest.json* (e.g [mt3620-g100/app_manifest.json](mt3620-g100/app_manifest.json))
   file that describes the resources, also called application capabilities, that an application requires.
 Every application has an application manifest.

+4. At this point you have two options:

+    1. Include the all individual configuration files for the build that are needed by the XRT application image that is going be deployed onto the Azure Sphere device.
+This option is useful if you do not require the ability to dynamically update the configuration of your application once deployed.

+    2. Copy the contents of the configuration files and create a single configuration file that can be loaded into the Azure Sphere Devive Twin running on Azure IoT Hub as described in the [Device Twin Configuration](https://docs.iotechsys.com/edge-xrt20/azuresphere/configuration/device-twin-configuration.html) section.
+Remove any build configuration not required to connect the Azure IoT hub.
+This approach is useful if you want to create a single application image that can support different configurations for each individual deployment.
+Using this method the configuration for each XRT application deployed on an Azure Sphere device can be updated dynamically simply by changing the Device Twin’s configuration.

-* Build the XRT Azure Application with Visual Studio on Windows or using cmake from the command line.
+5. Build the XRT Azure Application with Visual Studio on Windows or using cmake from the command line.

-* Deploy the XRT Azure Application onto the Azure Sphere Module (You can deploy from Visual Studio using the azsphere utility).
+6. Deploy the XRT Azure Application onto the Azure Sphere Module (You can deploy from Visual Studio using the azsphere utility).

-* Visualize the data on Azure IoT Hub and optionally send data back to the connected IoT device.
+7. Visualize the data on Azure IoT Hub and optionally send data back to the connected IoT device.

 Each of the above steps are covered in detail in the subsequent